ept/saas-template/README.md

     $ git remote add saas git@github.com:ept/saas-template.git
     $ git pull saas master

-Resolve any merge conflicts, then do `git commit`.
+Resolve any merge conflicts, then do `git commit -a`.
 Create databases `myapp_development` and `myapp_test` (or whatever you called the app), tweak database config if necessary.

+Add the following line to `config/environment.rb`:

+    config.gem "rubyist-aasm", :lib => 'aasm', :source => "http://gems.github.com"

+Edit `config/initializers/site_keys.rb` and change the value for `REST_AUTH_SITE_KEY` to something unique and random.

 Then continue: